After all that harder Metal stuff I reviewed lately, it is time to get to something a little softer and more reflective.

 What better choice would there be than Passenger with their 2014 release and 6th studio album Whispers.
 Or more, Mike Rosenberg with his latest and best, made with some studio musicians.

-Similar style (or kind of, at least) than its predecessor All the Little Lights, the music is quite varied and somewhat different from each other, but of course and as usual, the melodies are of lesser importance, but more focus are on the texts – he is a story teller.
+Similar in style (or kind of, at least) than its predecessor All the Little Lights, this record offers a much improved variation.
+And – I daresay – a thoughtfulness that was not there before.
+But of course and as usual, the melodies are of lesser importance, as the focus is on the texts made by a master storyteller

-And clearly Da Mastah is really gifted and has a knack with melodies of all sorts.
 Having written songs myself, I know how difficult it is to make everything rime.
 It takes time and many painful turns until you get there.
-Of course it would help if Mike’s voice would be a bit fuller not just that wheezy/breezy kind of whispers (no pun intended..).
-But then this is also the allure of the music Passenger produce.
-This is real songwriting, folks, not just the use of some bullshit tools.
-Piecing together rave party junk out of prefabricated bits and pieces coming from some sound studio lalaland.
+Of course, it would help, if Rosenberg‘s voice would be a bit fuller.
+Not just that wheezy/breezy kind of whispers (no pun intended..).
+But then, this is also the allure of the music Passenger produce.

-Again, listening to these tunes, I cannot be but reminded of Cat Stevens and ‘Elton John‘ in his age old record Tumbleweed Connection (not all, for some of it only..).
-And – lo and behold – the acoustic tracks in the Deluxe Version are actually almost better than the ones in the main album.
-And this is amazing, but not really new.
+The acoustic tracks in the Deluxe Version are actually tastier than the ones in the main album.
+Nothing really new there, though.
 The same happened with other artists too.
-Like Epica’s The Quantum Enigma, where the acoustics qualify better for the charts.
+Like on Epica’s The Quantum Enigma, where the acoustics qualify better for the charts.